Product Review

 • Travelers who hate the 'head bob' problem

-• Frequent flyers who want a quality pillow under $50
+• Frequent flyers wanting quality under $50

 • Back sleepers and upright sleepers

-• Those who prioritize hygiene (washable cover)
+• Those who prioritize hygiene

 Not Ideal For